jaksiks/spotify-dumpster-diver/README.md

 ## Start Your Local Server
 1. Navigate to ```/cse-6242-project/diver``` in a terminal window >> This is the main Django app directory
 2. Run ```python manage.py runserver``` >> This will start a web server locally at http://127.0.0.1:8000/
-    * Recommend  opening in Chrome Incognito Mode
+    * Recommend opening localhost (http://127.0.0.1:8000/) in Chrome Incognito Mode
     * This will "take over" your existing terminal session; if you want to interact with git, etc. while your local server is running, you can open another terminal window

 ## Django File Structure